-Leading economists predict that at current levels the US is short 100 million square feet of cold storage space and over a 1 Billion square feet of warehouse space to meet demand.
-To meet this demand zoning laws were changed in some parts of the country, allowing logistics centers to operate in old retail space and/or shopping malls.
-But there are still challenges, as ability to scale becomes an imperative fact, these operations need automation solutions and innovation that can keep up.
+Leading economists predict that the US is short 100 million square feet of cold storage space and over 1 Billion square feet of warehouse space.
+To meet this demand, zoning laws changed in some areas, allowing logistics centers to operate in old retail space.
+But there are still scalability challenges and these operations need innovative automation solutions that can keep up.

 The changing Face of Work

-A decade that might have been filled with shuttered buildings and “store closings” has led to a remarkable transformation of the way our communities live and work.
-Logistics and warehousing has filled the void.
+A decade that threatened to be filled with shuttered buildings has led to a remarkable transformation.
+Logistics and warehousing have helped fill the void.

-In fact all the way back in 2011 The Review of Economic and Statistics reported that by 2030, in the area of 400 million jobs would be fully automated, and that 75 Million workers would be receiving training on how to operate new automation techniques worldwide.
-Out of these figures 73 million of these jobs exist in the USA.
+In 2011, The Review of Economics and Statistics reported that by 2030, about 400 million jobs would be fully automated.
+Also, approximately 75 million workers would receive training on how to operate new automation techniques worldwide.
+Out of these figures, 73 million of these jobs exist in the USA.
 But this is what economists thought before COVID struck.
 So what is the real story?

 Today, we find that the economy has made such a remarkable transition that there is actually a worker and material shortage.
 Increased productivity and demand fueled by automation and innovation has actually secured jobs across the country.
 This is great news for workers and for employers.